-Keeps the pupils of the eyes from getting smaller during an eye operation.
-It may also be used for other eye problems.
-Belongs to a class of drugs called non-steroidal anti-inflammatory drugs (NSAIDs).
+Keeps the pupils of the eyes from getting smaller during an eye surgery.
+This medicine is a nonsteroidal anti-inflammatory drug (NSAID).

 There may be other brand names for this medicine.